HeirTrust/Heirtrust-v2-contracts/README.md

 - Load the smart contracts into the console’s HRE by calling `loadContracts()`
   - the function will retrieve the diamond address from ./deployments/<current network>/Diamond.json
   - you may optionally pass in a diamond address
-- Connect a funded signer so that contract calls are made with an account that can pay gas and SARCO fees
+- Connect a funded signer so that contract calls are made with an account that can pay gas and HRT fees
-  - on the `localhost` network you don’t need to do anything because the default signer is already funded with ether and SARCO
+  - on the `localhost` network you don’t need to do anything because the default signer is already funded with ether and HRT
-  - on `goerli` you’ll need to connect a signer by supplying the private key for an account that owns goerli ether and goerli SARCO
+  - on `goerli` you’ll need to connect a signer by supplying the private key for an account that owns goerli ether and goerli HRT
   - call `connectSigner('<funded private key>')`

 ```javascript